stratoskar/Traffic_Flow_Prediction/Images/Readme.txt

-Within this directory, you'll find images generated through code execution.
-For example, there are visualizations of traffic flow data and graphs that show machine learning model performances on train and test data.
+Inside this directory, a number of images and graphs have been produced as a result of executing various code segments.
+These visual elements encompass diverse content such as depictions of traffic flow data trends and diagrams illustrating the performance of machine learning models across training and testing datasets.
+The images have been meticulously organized into distinct folders based on their corresponding themes and topics.